Desktop47-02.jpg

 To say that Puglia had been one of my bucket list destinations would be an understatement.
 I have been obsessed with trulli (plural for trullo), the dry-stone huts with quaint, corbeled roofs typical of the region, since I was a young architecture student many moons ago.
 But between visiting family in Europe and a desire to expose our children to other cultures around the world, carving out time to visit had long become an elusive dream.

-It is not necessary to visit all of Puglia’s six provinces.
-That said, less than a week isn’t enough time to truly experience the region.
+While visiting all of Puglia’s six provinces isn’t a must, less than a week isn’t enough time to truly experience the region.
 Therefore, after much thought, we split our stay between Brindisi—in the countryside near the Adriatic Sea—and Lecce, a beautiful Baroque city about an hour from the Ionian Sea, often called the “Maldives of Italy.”

 BRINDISI & BARI

-Our days began in the garden with a lovely breakfast that included homemade pastries and yogurt made with local fruit.
-The Pugliese, like most Italians, are friendly and take great pride in their heritage, as evidenced by a staff member who, noticing that I was taking copious notes, offered to show us the property’s newest suite, which was still under construction when we booked.
-It was spectacular and had yet to greet its first guests.
+Our days began in the garden with a breakfast of homemade pastries and yogurt topped with local fruit.
+Like most Italians, the Pugliese are warm and proud of their heritage.
+That pride showed when a staff member, noticing me scribbling notes, insisted on giving us a tour of the property’s newest suite—still under construction when we booked.
+It was spectacular, awaiting its very first guests.

 BEACH CLUBS

-The next day, with temperatures soaring in the high nineties, we headed back to the beach, this time to Lido Sabbiadoro (golden sand) which we very much enjoyed.
-If you are more food-driven like my husband than design-driven like me, you will absolutely love Sabbiadoro.
-The highlight of our afternoon was our restaurant experience.
-The seasonal menu curated by Celebrity Chef Fulvio Pierangelini was superb, especially the pesce al sale or salt-crusted fish, reminiscent of what I used to devour as an adolescent in Venezuela.
-The decor was beautiful though not as chic as Bambú.
+The next day, with temperatures soaring into the high nineties, we returned to the beach—this time to Lido Sabbiadoro (golden sand), which we thoroughly enjoyed.
+If you’re more food-driven like my husband than design-driven like me, Sabbiadoro will win you over.
+The highlight of our afternoon was the restaurant: a seasonal menu curated by Celebrity Chef Fulvio Pierangelini.
+The salt-crusted fish, pesce al sale, was superb—reminding me of the dishes I devoured as an adolescent in Venezuela.
+The décor was beautiful, though not as chic as Bambù.
 And the Italians?
-As always, they were as charming as ever.
+As ever, utterly charming.

-People flock to Le Palme for a lively ambiance like bees to honey -perhaps that explains the festively kitsch decor.
-And according to the staff, the club is at the top of its game for weddings, parties, and private events.
+People flock to Le Palme for its lively energy, like bees to honey.
+Perhaps that explains the festively kitsch décor.
+According to staff, it’s also one of the region’s top venues for weddings, parties, and private events.
 (Photos 5-9 below: courtesy of Le Palme Beach Club).

 Honey, our 25th?